Pbotsaris/my_malloc/README.md

 ### Garbage collection

-Everytime a user calls `my_free` the allocator will check if any pages have zero allocation for more than one malloc/free lifecycle and return the block of memory to the kernel.
+Everytime a user calls `my_free` the allocator will check if any pages have zero allocation for more than one malloc/free lifecycle and return that block of memory to the kernel.
 Every page holds references to its chunks via the linked list `page.chunks` and as a doubly liked list, `bin` nodes hold a reference to both the next and previous nodes.
-This gives the allocator the ability to remove chunks by simply iterating through `page.chunk` instead of scanning the whole `bin` data structure.
+This gives the allocator the ability to remove chunks from the `bin` by simply iterating through the relevant chunks in`page.chunks` instead of scanning the whole `bin` data structure.

 ## tests